 We wrote an article about it back in 2019 and described how many PIA users were upset about the acquisition and did not trust Kape.
-This screenshot from a PIA user on the PIA subreddit summarizes the situation in a few words.
+This screenshot from a PIA user on the PIA subreddit summarizes the sentiment of some users.

 But the acquisitions were not over…

 2021: Kape purchases ExpressVPN for $936 million

 The latest major VPN acquisition we have for Kape Technologies is ExpressVPN, which it agreed to purchase for nearly $1 billion.
 This is by far the largest VPN acquisition to date and a major addition to Kape’s portfolio.

 Watching this same story play out over and over again over the past four years is kind of like Groundhog Day.
 We generally find two reactions, with the user base being upset and the acquired VPN trying hard to calm everyone down.

 - ExpressVPN users largely seem upset by the news.

 - ExpressVPN issues canned statements and press releases along the lines of “Don’t be alarmed, everything is good!”

 Let’s see how many more times this same story plays out with future VPN acquisitions.